FREQUENTLY ASKED QUESTIONS

 Yes, by law, Spokane International Academy participates in the annual Smarter Balanced Assessments that all other schools in Washington take.
 Scores are available on the OSPI website under the Report Card section.

 Does Spokane International Academy offer extra-curricular activities?

 Spokane International Academy believes in the importance of cultivating students' interests beyond academic schoolwork.
-We will offer activities based on the interests of our enrolled students, facilities available to us and the ability of our staff or community volunteers to coordinate them.
+We will offer activities based on the interests of our enrolled students, the facilities available to us, and the ability of our staff or community volunteers to coordinate them.
 Our Student Life tab has information on all of the opportunities we currently provide.